1cbyc/reluray/README.md

 ### After training, need help using the Model for Prediction?

-## Using The Model for
+## Using The Model for Prediction

-1. Ensure the trained model is available:
+1. Please make sure the trained model is available:
    ```bash
    ls models/best_model.keras
    ```

-2. Update the `src/predict.py` file with the path to your test image:
+2. Then, update the `src/predict.py` file with the path to your test image:
    ```python
    image_path = "tests/scans/IM-0029-0001.jpeg"
    ```